 - I-64E - Interstate 64 is the most popular choice when driving to Virginia Beach from any of the States to the mid-west.
 Be mindful of the digital signs advising the length of time and traffic being experienced to the beach.
 As you're driving in the Newport News city limits, you'll have the option of taking I-664 as a potential shortcut, depending on which is faster.
 The signs are pretty accurate and we suggest following them.
 It could save you a lot of time during the busy tourist season.

 - US-460 - As a local, I haven't spent much time on 460.
 My recommendation is to use the Interstate or if you're in the mood, travel Route 58.

-- US-58 - This is a very scenic drive but beware of speeding traps.
-Route 58 has a quite a reputation.
+- US-58 - This is a very scenic drive but beware of speed traps.
+Route 58 has quite a reputation.
 Set your cruise control and do not deviate from the speed limit for any reason on this highway.

 Directions to Virginia Beach from the North:

 - I-85 - I-85 and I-95 are some of the fastest ways to drive down.
 However, the views aren't as nice and depending on the day, could be slower than some of the back roads.
 Be sure to use your GPS with traffic alerts.

 - Route 17 - This is a very popular road for people looking to avoid driving over The Chesapeake Bay Bridge Tunnel but wants the scenic ride before their vacation at VA Beach.